danielsaidi/SwiftKit/Readmes/Extensions.md

 # Extension

-`SwiftKit` contains additional logic in the form of extensions to native `Swift` types.
+`SwiftKit` contains extensions to native `Swift` types, e.g. `Date`.

-Since this namespace will probably grow much and fast, extensions are not listed or described here.
+Since this namespace will probably grow much and fast, individual extensions are not listed or demonstrated here.
 Instead, have a look at the source code to see what kind of extensions this library contains.
 They should all be pretty well documented.